 Any purchases of refreshments must comply with OMB Fiscal Policy 515 - Coffee and Soft Drink Expense.
-Coffee and soft drinks may be purchased by state agencies for meetings to inform and train the general public, interested parties, consultants, etc. Coffee and soft drinks for state employees' during staff meetings are not allowed.
+Coffee and soft drinks may be purchased by state agencies for meetings to inform and train the general public, interested parties, consultants, etc. State funds cannot be used for coffee, soft drinks and food for state employee staff meetings or retirement parties.
+Contact OMB Fiscal for assistance.